-Sarah Naughton talks about some of the Belgravia spots which inspired her latest psychological thriller.
+Sarah Naughton talks about some of the Belgravia spots which inspired her psychological thriller.
 Words by Alex Briand.

-Bestselling author Sarah J Naughton’s latest book, The Mothers, is a psychological thriller based around five friends who meet at their NCT class.
+Bestselling author Sarah J Naughton’s book, The Mothers, is a psychological thriller based around five friends who meet at their NCT class.

 Each harbours a secret.